 A trained operator also helps to ensure the passenger's safety.
 Because the zorb is on a confined track, the rider has no control over steering or stopping the ball.
 The operator at the top releases the ball.
 At the bottom of the hill, the zorb gradually slows to a stop, where an operator is waiting to secure it while you disembark.
 A zorb course on land has small berms that keep the zorb in line.
 Zorb tracks have barriers on each side to prevent the zorb from tipping off the edges.

 You may be wondering, "What happens if it pops?"
 While it's not unheard of for a zorb to spring a leak, it won't pop and torpedo down the hill like a balloon releasing air.
 Any hole in the zorb will lead to a slow air leak.
 As the air leaks out, the zorb loses its round shape and rolls slower and slower until it settles to a stop.
 Of course, with the amount of air a zorb contains, it can lose a good bit before the passenger notices any change in performance at all.

-For more information on extreme sports, visit the links on the next page.
+For more information on extreme sports, visit the links below.

 - Clothier, Julie.
 "Shortcuts: How to be a Daredevil Down Under."
 CNN.
 Nov.
 24, 2006.http://edition.cnn.com/2006/SPORT/11/13/xtreme.activities/index.html

 - Levin, Jaclyn.
 "Why You Won't Throw Up in a Zorb."
 MSNBC.
 Nov.
 27, 2007.http://allday.msnbc.msn.com/archive/2007/11/27/482117.aspx